Dry Eye Cause Blurry Vision – Understanding the Connection

 - Environmental Modifications: Create a favorable environment for your eyes.
 Avoid dry or dusty conditions, and consider using a humidifier in your home or office to add moisture to the air.
 Protect your eyes from irritants, such as smoke or strong winds, by wearing wraparound sunglasses or using protective eyewear.

 - Warm Compresses and Eyelid Hygiene: Applying warm compresses to the eyes can help open up blocked oil glands and improve the quality of tears.
 Consult with your eye care professional for proper techniques and guidance.
-Additionally, practicing good eyelid hygiene, such as gently cleaning the eyelid margins, can help prevent complications related to meibomian gland dysfunction.
+Additionally, practicing good eyelid hygiene, such as gently cleaning the eyelid margins, can help prevent complications related to Meibomian gland dysfunction.

 Conclusion